anima-wg/brski-cloud/anima-brski-cloud.md

 Specifically, the VAR will record that a specific device has been sold to an enterprise, and will know that when this device bootstraps, it should be redirected to the enterprise's Owner Registrar or Owner EST Service.

 A typical example is a VoIP phone Manufacturer provides telephones to a local system integration company (a VAR).
 The VAR records this sale in its Cloud VAR Registrar system.
 The VAR has sold a VoIP system to an enterprise (e.g., a SIP PBX).
 When a new employee needs a phone at their home office, the VAR ships that unit across town to the employee.
-When the employee plugs in the device and turns it on, the device will be provisioned with a LDevID and configuration that connections the phone with the Enterprises' VoIP PBX.
+When the employee plugs in the device and turns it on, the device will be provisioned with a LDevID {{IDEVID}}
+and configuration that connections the phone with the Enterprises' VoIP PBX.
 The home employee's network has no special provisions.

 The procedures defined in this document also support a chain of VARs through chained HTTP redirects.